lfpareja/lfpareja.github.io/_pages/home.md

 ---

-**I'm a physical oceanographer working on coastal ocean dynamics and air-sea interaction.**
+**I'm a Physical Oceanographer working on coastal ocean dynamics and air-sea interaction.**
 ---
 I'm an Assistant Research Professor in the Department of Marine and Coastal Sciences at Rutgers University.
 I co-teach Numerical Modeling of the Ocean and Atmosphere I (nMOA).